LMSGrabber/LMSGrabber/README.md

 Please see our [Contributor's Guide](https://github.com/LMSGrabber/LMSGrabber/wiki/Contributing) and [wiki pages](https://github.com/LMSGrabber/LMSGrabber/wiki) for information on how to contribute towards the project.

+Builds are automatically triggered and placed under the release section for any [tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging).

 ## Other notes ##

 If running from outside of the RPI campus, LMS may require a VPN.
 See [here](http://dotcio.rpi.edu/services/network-remote-access/vpn-connection-and-installation) for more details.